narrowtomato/narrowtomato.github.io/methodology.md

 `getcap -r / 2>/dev/null`

+`ss -tl` shows what's listening internally

+`ps aux`, look for interesting processes

 `sudo -V`, if less than 1.8.28, `sudo -u#-1 COMMAND`, where COMMAND is something you have permissions to run as another user but not root.

+`groups`, if in sudo group, use pkexec (see road.md)

+Am I in a docker container?
+Check `/proc/self/cgroup`

 https://gtfobins.github.io